ririfka08/technical-test-rifka/README.md

 I want to mark movies as my favorites
 So that I can easily access and manage my list of favorite movies

 # Background:
-      Given I have overdue tasks
+* Given I have overdue tasks

 ## Scenario 1: Change language to Indonesian
 Given I am on the TMDb homepage
 When I click on the language options
 And I select "Bahasa Indonesia"
-Then the interface language should change to Indonesian And I should see "Beranda" instead of "Home"
+Then the interface language should change to Indonesian And I should see "ID" instead of "ENG"

 Scenario: Attempt to mark a movie as favorite without logging in Given I am on the TMDb homepage
 And I am not logged in